References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 TOIs must be submitted to the CAA but do not need to be accompanied by an ATM change notification form SRG 1430.

-The CAA will assess the change from the information provided on the change notification form and decide which of the following options is applicable:
+The CAA will assess the change from the information provided on the SRG 1430 change notification form and decide which of the following options is applicable:

 Changes to the functional system or changes that affect the functional system will be assessed to decide if a review is required and actioned as follows:

-For changes identified by the notifier as a change that does not require prior approval the CAA will assess the notified change and either:
+For changes that fall into the category of not requiring approval the CAA will record the notified change and take no further action.

 Where the certified air navigational service provider is also the aerodrome certificate holder, regulation 139/2014, regulation 2015/340 and the forthcoming regulation 2017/373 requires that there should only be one management system.